-- The System is only intended to be used by patients (aged 4 years and older) with insulindependent diabetes mellitus. - The Sensor contains small parts that may be dangerous if swallowed. - Do not ignore symptoms that may be due to low or high blood glucose.
-If you have symptoms that do not match the Sensor glucose reading/alarm or suspect that your reading may be inaccurate, check the reading or alarm by conducting a fingerstick test using a blood glucose meter.
-If you are experiencing symptoms that are not consistent with your glucose readings or alarms, consult your healthcare professional.
+- The Sensor contains small parts that may be dangerous if swallowed. - Do not ignore symptoms that may be due to low or high blood glucose.
+If you have symptoms that do not match the Sensor glucose reading, or suspect your reading may be inaccurate, check the reading by conducting a fingerstick test using a blood glucose meter.
+If you are experiencing symptoms that are not consistent with your glucose readings, consult your healthcare professional. - The FreeStyle Libre 2 Sensor can be used with the FreeStyle Libre Reader but the FreeStyle Libre Reader will NOT issue alarms.